 The SESAME Materials Science MS beamline for X-ray diffraction XRD applications is presently under construction.
 The beamline is based on donated components previously installed at the Swiss Light Source, but modifications in the beamline design have been introduced to match the characteristics of the SESAME storage ring.
-A wide range of XRD applications will be possible at the beamline (powder and single XRD studies).
-The commissioning of the beamline is expected to start in the summer of 2019.
+A wide range of XRD applications will be possible at the beamline.
+The commissioning of the beamline is expected to be in the December 2019.

 The optical components are aimed at selecting the desired beam energy; focus the beam in horizontal and vertical planes, and to improve the energy resolution.
 The energy selection is accomplished by a Kozhu double crystal monochromator in which the first crystal is a water cooled Si crystal and the second one is a sagittal Si crystal that can be used to focus the beam in the horizontal plane.
 The second crystal has two perpendicular translational degrees of freedom.
 The routine operations of the monochromator will be based on Si(111) diffraction planes, while Si(333) diffraction planes will be used to obtain a narrow bandwidth at high energies.

 The monochromator will be preceded by a one-meter length Rh-coated mirror which will vertically collimate the divergent beam in order to improve the energy resolution.
 A second mirror similar to first one will be located after the monochromator and will focus the beam in the vertical direction by changing its radius of curvature.
 The rms slope errors of the collimating and focusing mirrors are 3.56 µ rad and 2.63 µ rad respectively.
 Both mirrors are tilted to grazing angles in order to optimize simultaneously the angular acceptance of the incoming beam and the mirror reflectivity.

 Table 2 the location of the major beamline components from the wiggler centre